accelazh/accelazh.github.io/images/20211104_vision/20241227 article/_posts/Notes_remaining_unused.md

     E.g. How to provided unified namespace for our product as cloud storage?
     E.g. Hybrid cloud, it keeps customer at our side.
 As a public cloud vendor, how can we do hybrid cloud?
     E.g. Can public cloud's customer support be more competitive and responsive than top heavy working companies?
+    E.g. What cyberstorage feature can public cloud storage offer?
+    E.g. How to deal with the decreasing of HDD IOPS density?
+    E.g. Optimal switch networking.
+Networking is so important and fundamental to cloud storage architecture, that should we place more power in the industry, e.g. acquisition networking vendor?

 ## Drilling down analysis